-Curating Content is a great way to develop visibility, get more traffic, and/or grow thought leadership on the topic you've chosen to cover.
+Curating Content is a great way to develop visibility, build an audience and/or grow thought leadership on the topic you've chosen to cover.

 So how does it work?

 Keep your topic updated with interesting news.
 As shown in that study, publishing fresh content is a key driver of traffic.
 Give them a reason to come back on your topic and to share your topic with others.

 While people might not know you or your brand as an authority yet, they search for content on their interests and they're more likely to click on tweets or links shared on social media that match them.
 And when they do, they're more likely to reshare and spread it further.
 So make sure you have a well-defined topic and don't hesitate to be niche: Scoop.it's topic-centric model will help you be discovered by these people who share your interests, engage them by having them discover related scoops on your topic and spread your curated content further by making it easy for them to re-share it.

 Out of inspiration?
 Check your suggestions: Scoop.it constantly provides you suggested content to be sure that you're always inspired.
 And if they're not good enough, optimize them by fine-tuning keywords or using the "Manage Sources" menu.

-You can also use the bookmarklet to post insteresting articles while browsing the web or "Scoop" a fascinating suggestion from a user.
+You can also use the bookmarklet to post interesting articles while browsing the web.

-3. Content is king, context is god: add your point of view to your scoops to be better indexed and drive more engagement
+Content is king, context is god: add your insight to your scoops to be better indexed and drive more engagement

 Now that your Scoop.it page has been sent into the wild wild web, you want to make sure of two things: